My Tokyo Guide

 Some of the world's most expensive real estate attracts the grand flagships of international brands, showrooms and elegant department stores.
 Prices are high, but the service is top notch.
 Ginza Crossing, anchored by the Wako and Mitsukoshi department stores and the Nissan Crossing showroom, is a good place to start.
 Nearby, the new Ginza Six mall and the Uniqlo flagship draw a steady stream of customers.
 Stroll the back streets like Suzuran Street and Azuma Street for a mix of smaller boutiques, kimono stores and art galleries.

 Boasting the world's busiest train station, the area around Shinjuku Station can be confusing at first.
 The station building houses Lumine, full of boutiques and cafes.
-Head to the South exit for stylish malls and department stores like NeWoman, Takashimaya, Tokyu Hands and Kinokuniya books.
-The East exit takes you to the fashionable Isetan department store and Bicqlo - a mash-up of Bic Camera electronics and Uniqlo clothes.
+Head to the South exit for stylish malls and department stores like NeWoman, Takashimaya, Hands and Kinokuniya books.
+The East exit takes you to the fashionable Isetan department store.
 The back streets are full of lively restaurants, cafes and specialty shops.
 Don't miss Sekaido, a huge store for art supplies.

 Fight your way down Takeshita Street from Harajuku Station, always crowded with teens from all over Tokyo.
 The stores along here range from outrageous stage costumes to punk T-shirts to cheap, sweet crepes.
 Along the grand Omotesando Street, lined with Zelkova trees, you'll find luxury brands and fashionable malls like Omotesando Hills.
 Kiddyland is an essential stop for the latest toys and character goods.
 Take time to explore the back streets for street fashion and don't miss Cat Street, which meanders towards Shibuya, lined with trendy shops.